cyrusimap/cyrus-imapd/docsrc/imap/developer/releasing.rst

 Tell the world
 ==============

-1. Update the topic in the #cyrus IRC channel.
-2. Send an announcement to the info-cyrus and cyrus-announce lists.
+1. Send an announcement to the info-cyrus and cyrus-announce lists.